Learn Tai Chi - The One Martial Art That Soothes Rather Than Inflicts Pain

 Firstly the focus on posture and alignment as you flow through the movements creates balance in your body.

-This balance allows your body to distribute weight evenly as you move throughout the day,.
+And this balance allows your body to distribute weight and pressure evenly as you move throughout the day,.

-Which prevents muscle imbalances and reduces the load on your spine.
+Which prevents muscle imbalances from forming and reduces the load on your spine.

-And this improved balance will also give you better coordination, making you more mobile and less prone to injury.
+Also this improved balance will give you better coordination, making you more mobile and less prone to injury.

-Also the movements will strengthen and lengthen the muscles throughout your body.
+Also the movements in Tai Chi will stretch, strengthen, and lengthen the muscles throughout your body.

-The mindful movements and controlled, deep breathing of tai chi also help to relax your body and mind as you move.
+And the mindful movements alongside controlled, deep breathing in Tai Chi help to relax your body and mind as you move.

 And this is so important because stress and anxiety are common problems in people with chronic pain.

-And it'll improve your mood too leaving you feeling calm and happy.
+Tai Chi will also improve your mood too, leaving you feeling calm and happy.

-Which helps to give you the positive attitude you need to be able to manage chronic pain.
+Which helps to give you the positive attitude you need to be able to manage and get rid of persistent back pain.

-And finally, this combination of breathing and flowing movements will increase your circulation.
+And finally, the combination of breathing and flowing movements will increase your circulation.

 Meaning your body will get more of the oxygen and nutrients it needs to heal and repair your aching muscles.

-This will also help to lower inflammation so you'll experience less muscle soreness and stiffness.
+And this will also help to reduce any inflammation, so you'll experience less muscle soreness and stiffness.

-How to Get Started and Learn Tai Chi
+How To Get Started & Learn Tai Chi

-And I'd recommend going to a class to learn the moves correctly rather than trying to teach yourself at home.
+And I'd recommend going to an actual class to learn the moves correctly rather than trying to teach yourself at home.

 So what happens during a Tai Chi class?

-An instructor will go through a sequence of flowing movements a couple of times then will watch as the class repeats what they have just done.
+The instructor will go through a sequence of flowing movements a couple of times as a demonstration, then will watch as the class repeats what they have just done.

 This creates a natural flow between the instructor and the students.